Invasion percolation on the Poisson-weighted infinite tree: Introduction

-Let $\pf$ be a homogeneous Poisson process of rate $1$ in the upper half-plane $\R \times[0,\infty)$.
-Given two random variables $X$ and $Y$, we say a random variable $X$ is a {\em factor} of $Y$ if almost surely $X=f(Y)$ for some deterministic function $f$.
-(Usage of this term has not been fully standardized; ours agrees with that of \cite{holroyd2009poisson}.)
-The first main theorem of our paper is the following. \begin{thm} There exist two $\pf$-a.s. distinct random trees $T=T(\pf)$, $T'=T'(\pf)$ with vertex set $\Z$ such that \begin{itemize} \item[(a)] in $T$ there is a unique infinite rightward path from each vertex $\pf$-a.s., \item[(b)] in $T'$ there is a unique infinite leftward path from each vertex $\pf$-a.s., and \item[(c)] neither $T$ nor $T'$ is a factor of the other. \end{itemize} Furthermore, setting $U=T$ or $U=T'$, we have \begin{itemize} \item[(d)] for any $n \in \Z$, $U(\pf+n)=U(\pf)+n$, and \item[(e)] for any $n \in \Z$, $U^{(n)}$ is distributed as $\st_{\IIC}$. \end{itemize} \end{thm} This theorem seems very similar in spirit to results of Ferrari, Landim and Thorisson \cite{ferrari2004poisson}, on tree and forest factors of Poisson processes in $\R^d\times \R$, $d \geq 1$ (the final copy of $\R$ viewed as a time dimension).
-The graph they define is a tree when $d=1,2$ and a forest when $d \geq 3$.
-Some particular similarities of note: Ferrari et.~al.~explain how to use a preorder traversal (or {\em depth-first search}, a procedure quite similar to invasion percolation) of the points of the Poisson process in order to view their trees as having vertex set $\Z$; their graphs also have only one end (only one infinite path leaving any vertex); and their graphs are built by joining each point to its first time-successor within $\R^d$-distance one, yielding a ``coalescing random walk'' interpretation of the construction that is reminiscent of our random-walk description of the forward maximal process in Section \ref{sec:rw}.
-Ferrari et.~al.~do not explicitly identify the distribution of the graph they define, but it would be very interesting to know if it can be meaningfully interpreted as a higher-dimensional analogue of the Poisson IIC. \citet{holroyd2003trees} have also studied tree and forest factors of Poisson point processes in $\R^d$, and \citet{holroyd2003trees,timar2004} have studied tree and forest factors of general point process in $\R^d$.
-Also, factors of one-dimensional Poisson processes that commute with discrete shifts (i.e. as in Theorem \ref{main1} (d), above) are one of the subjects studied in \cite{gurel09poisson}.
+This theorem seems very similar in spirit to results of Ferrari, Landim and Thorisson~\cite{ferrari2004poisson}, on tree and forest factors of Poisson processes in $\R^d\times\R$, $d \geq1$ (with the final copy of $\R$ viewed as a time dimension).
+The graph they define is a tree when $d=1,2$ and a forest when $d \geq3$.
+Some particular similarities of note: Ferrari et al. explain how to use a preorder traversal (or \textit{depth-first search}, a procedure quite similar to invasion percolation) of the points of the Poisson process in order to view their trees as having vertex set $\Z$; their graphs also have only one end (only one infinite path leaving any vertex); their graphs are built by joining each point to its first time-successor within $\R^d$-distance one, yielding a ``coalescing random walk'' interpretation of the construction, that is, reminiscent of our random-walk description of the forward maximal process in Section \ref{secrw}.
+Ferrari et al. do not explicitly identify the distribution of the graph they define, but it would be very interesting to know if it can be meaningfully interpreted as a higher-dimensional analog of the Poisson IIC.
+Holroyd and Peres \cite {holroyd2003trees} have also studied tree and forest factors of Poisson point processes in $\R^d$, and Holroyd and Peres~\cite{holroyd2003trees}, Tim{\'a}r \cite {timar2004} have studied tree and forest factors of general point process in $\R^d$.
+Also, factors of one-dimensional Poisson processes that commute with discrete shifts [i.e., as in Theorem~\ref{main1}(d), above] are one of the subjects studied in~\cite{gurel09poisson}.